-MN (Menu Selection; GET/SET; K3 and KX3 variants)
+MN (Menu Selection; GET/SET; K3, KX3, and KX2 variants)

-SET/RSP format: MNnnn; where nnn is shown in Table 5 (K3) or Table 6 (KX3).
+SET/RSP format: MNnnn; where nnn is shown in Table 5 (K3), Table 6 (KX3), or Table 6A (KX2).

 MN255 is returned if the menu is not in use.
 MN commands can be sent in any order.
 To exit the menu, send MN255.
 To change the parameter, use UP / DN (or MP and MQ commands-see table notes).
 IMPORTANT: TECH MD menu entry must be set to ON to access tech-mode menu entries; otherwise MN will skip these entries.
 Use MN072 to access the TECH MD menu entry.
-On the KX3, tech-mode parameters are locked by default when accessed at the radio, but are automatically unlocked when accessed via the MN/MP/MQ commands.
+On the KX3/KX2, tech-mode parameters are locked by default when accessed at the radio, but are automatically unlocked when accessed via the MN/MP/MQ commands.